hanfak/topics-to-learn/languages/java/beginner/data-structures/Map.md

 ## HashMap

+- implementation of Map
 - hash table, but with a few additional embellishments
 - Initially the bucket entries will be stored in a list.
+	- A list of linked lists
 - When it comes to finding a value, the hash of the key is calculated and then the equals() method is used to find the key in the list.
   - Because of the mechanics of hashing the key and using equality to find it in the list, duplicate keys are not permitted in a HashMap.
   - Inserting the same key simply replaces the key currently stored in the HashMap.